 Can you share points with family / friends?

 Yes, but with a qualification.
 You can transfer points to the Chase Ultimate Rewards account of a family member who lives at the same address.
 You can also transfer points to an authorized user’s partner airline mile or hotel point account, like United MileagePlus or Marriott Rewards, in which case you can have different addresses.

 What card is a good companion to the Chase Sapphire Reserve®?

-A great companion for the Chase Sapphire Reserve® is the no annual fee Chase Freedom Unlimited® that gives you Unlimited 1.5% cash back on every purchase, or the Chase Freedom® where you earn Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+A great companion for the Chase Sapphire Reserve® is the no annual fee Chase Freedom Unlimited® which lets you earn 1.5% cash back offer The Chase Freedom® lets you earn Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories every 3 months.
 Unlimited 1% cash back on all other purchases..
 You can combine points from all of them into yourChase Sapphire Reserve® account, so you can maximize what you earn from your purchases and take advantage of all the travel rewards perks of the Chase Sapphire Reserve®.

 Is there a business version of this card?

 No, but there is a card that earns Ultimate Rewards you can transfer to airline partners called the Ink Business Preferred℠ Credit Card.
 It has different category spending bonuses, but the points work the same way.